OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 - Additional photo and video enhancing modes

-- 1” Exmor CMOS sensor to allow functionality in low light conditions
+- 1” Exmor CMOS sensor works well even in low light

 - 16MP Live MOS sensor with 40MP High-Resolution Shot Mode